starship/starship/docs/de-DE/config/README.md

 ## PHP

-The `php` module shows the currently installed version of PHP.
+Das `php`-Modul zeigt die aktuell installierte Version von PHP.
 By default the module will be shown if any of the following conditions are met:

 - Das aktuelle Verzeichnis enthält eine `composer.json`-Datei
 - The current directory contains a `.php-version` file